fnando/password_strength/README.md

 validates_strength_of :password, :using => CustomPasswordTester
 ```

-Your +CustomPasswordTester+ class should override the default implementation.
-In practice, you're
-going to override only the +test+ method that must call one of the following methods:
-`invalid!`, `weak!`, `good!` or `strong!`.
+Your `CustomPasswordTester` class should override the default implementation.
+In practice, you're going to override only the `test` method that must call one of the following methods: `invalid!`, `weak!`, `good!` or `strong!`.

 ```ruby
 class CustomPasswordTester < PasswordStrength::Base